-Unconditional admission may be granted to applicants who have completed a baccalaureate degree from an accredited college or university who meet the following criteria:
+Unconditional admission may be granted to applicants meet the following criteria:

 - Have a bachelor’s degree from an accredited four-year institution;

-- Have an overall cumulative grade point average of 3.0 on work taken for bachelor’s degree with five years work experience.
+- Have a minimum cumulative GPA of 3.00 on all undergraduate work with five (5) years work experience;

-- Have a minimum score of 450 on the Graduate Management Admission Test (GMAT).*
+- Have a minimum score of 450 on the GMAT.